DataDog/documentation/content/en/dora_metrics/deployments/apm.md

 {{< /site-region >}}

 ## Overview

 APM [Deployment Tracking][2] can be configured as a data source for deployments in DORA Metrics.

+## Setup

-For service deployments tracked by APM to contribute to DORA Metrics, the following requirements must be met:
+To ensure your service deployments tracked by APM contribute to DORA Metrics, the following requirements must be met:

 - Your service has [metadata][1] defined in the Service Catalog.
 - Your service has [unified service tagging][3] enabled.
-Deployments are identified via the `version` tag.
+Deployments are identified using the `version` tag.

-## Change lead time
+### Change lead time

-For service deployments tracked by APM to contribute to change lead time, the following requirement must be met:
+For service deployments tracked by APM to contribute to change lead time, ensure that the following:

-- Your application telemetry is tagged with git information.
-You can enable this [in APM][4] or see [documentation][5].
+- Your application telemetry is tagged with Git information.
+You can enable this [in APM][4] or see the [Source Code Integration documentation][5].
-- Your repository metadata is synchronized to Datadog via the GitHub integration.
+- Your repository metadata is synchronized to Datadog through the [GitHub integration][6].

-For deployments identified via Deployment Tracking, change lead time is computed from time of first commit creation to when that commit is first seen in a new version. `dora.deploy_time` metric is not available.
+For deployments identified through Deployment Tracking, change lead time is computed from the time of first commit creation to when that commit is first seen in a new version.
+The `dora.deploy_time` metric is not available.

+For more information about change lead time metrics, see [Data Collected][7].

 ## Further Reading